Georg Carl Amdrup

-Vice Admiral Sir Georg Carl Amdrup (Copenhagen, Denmark, November 19, 1866 – Copenhagen, January 15, 1947), RN was a Danish naval officer, Vice Admiral and Greenland researcher.
+Vice-Admiral Sir Georg Carl Amdrup (November 19, 1866 – January 15, 1947) was a Royal Danish Navy officer and explorer.

 Career

 In 1884, Amdrup, of the Royal Danish Navy, was sent to Amassalik.
 After wintering, he explored the coast to the north, including an examination of the Kangerlussuaq Fjord, known until then only from Inuit reports.
 He mapped a large length of coastline while collecting many geological and ethnological finds.
 By July 1885, he reached Aggas Island (67° 22' North), the furthest north of this survey.